Provost & Executive Vice President for Academic Affairs

 Barbara Rodriguez

-Until July 2025, she was senior vice provost since 2018, where she oversaw faculty personnel matters, including tenure and promotion; faculty labor relations; and academic policies and procedures.
+She became provost and executive vice president for academic affairs in June 2026.
+Since July 2025, she was interim in that role.
+Previously, she was senior vice provost since 2018, where she oversaw faculty personnel matters, including tenure and promotion; faculty labor relations; and academic policies and procedures.

 Rodriguez is a professor of speech and hearing sciences at UNM, joining the faculty in the department in 1999.
 Before joining the faculty, she worked as a bilingual clinician throughout New Mexico, including in K-12 public education settings, and directed the UNM Speech Language and Hearing Clinic from 1992-1994.